aambrose1/SeniorProject_KinTree/README.md

 This command will install dependencies that are listed in the project's package.json file.
 Note that you must have npm (Node Package Manager) installed and working on your computer for this command to work.
 The npm command line interface should come with a standard Node.js installation.

-Once those dependencies are installed, navigate to the /SeniorProject_RelateMe/client directory, and run 'npm install' once more.
+Once those dependencies are installed, navigate to the /SeniorProject_RelateMe/client directory, and run `npm install` once more.

 Once all dependencies are installed, you can run the project (from the /SeniorProject_RelateMe/client directory) by running the following command: